ibm-cloud-docs/Cloudant/offerings/compliance.md

 {{site.data.keyword.IBM_notm}} provides a Service Organization Controls (SOC) 2 Type 1 report for {{site.data.keyword.cloudant_short_notm}}.
 The report evaluates {{site.data.keyword.IBM_notm}}'s operational controls according to the criteria set by the American Institute of Certified Public Accountants (AICPA) Trust Services Principles.
-The Trust Services Principles define adequate control systems and establish industry standards for service providers such as {{site.data.keyword.BluSoftlayer_notm}} to safeguard their customers' data and information.
+The Trust Services Principles define adequate control systems and establish industry standards for service providers such as {{site.data.keyword.Bluemix_notm}} to safeguard their customers' data and information.

 Customers can request an SOC 2 Type 1 report from the customer portal or